 If you are in this article it is because you are looking for the most effective techniques and tips to control anxiety.
 And I think it’s excellent because what I’m going to share next will be a great start.
 But first I would like us to clarify what anxiety is:

-The anxiety is a state characterized by fear, apprehension, anxiety, discomfort, insecurity, strangeness of the environment or oneself.
+Anxiety is a state characterized by fear, apprehension, discomfort, insecurity, strangeness of the environment or oneself.
 You have that feeling that something unpleasant is about to happen.
 In addition to conventional medicines, there are some natural alternatives that can help us control anxiety.

 The most common way to control anxiety is to exercise.
 The practice of physical activities helps to cope with anxiety states because it increases the production of serotonin, a substance that increases the sensation of pleasure.